malthe/chameleon/docs/reference.rst

   parent switch.

-.. note:: *TALES* is used as the expression language for the "stuff in the quotes" typically.
+.. note:: *TALES* is used as the expression language for the "stuff in the quotes".
 The default syntax is simply Python, but other inputs are possible --- see the section on :ref:`expressions
    <tales>`.